A Guide To Energy-Efficient Windows

 Image

-The United Nations has officially designated 2022 as the “International Year of Glass.”
-To celebrate this honor, we want to give a tip of the hat to the glass we use in our own products.
-The glass being produced for windows and doors today is vastly different from what was being installed just a few decades ago.
+Did you know that the glass produced for windows and doors today is vastly different from what was being installed just a few decades ago?
 Today’s glass is stronger, comes with myriad options, and is much more energy efficient.
-And that last point is vitally important, because energy-efficient products can help save you money and are better for the environment.
+That last point is vitally important, because energy-efficient products can help save you money and are better for the environment.
+One of the most important energy-saving tips for homeowners is to install Low-E window glass.
+Let’s learn more about what it is and why it’s important for most homes.

 Image